Kwynto/gosession/README.md

 id := gosession.StartSecure(&w, r)
 ```

-You need to call the `gosession.StartSecure(w *http.ResponseWriter, r *http.Request)` function from the handler
+You need to call the `gosession.StartSecure()` function from the handler
 ```go
 func rootHandler(w http.ResponseWriter, r *http.Request) {
   id := gosession.StartSecure(&w, r) // Get the storage ID for a specific user